 1. Choose Where to Go

-Thailand is the travel hub of Southeast Asia, and Bangkok and Chiang Mai are two of the most popular destinations in Thailand.
-When planning a trip to Thailand, you definitely can't skip the capital Bangkok to soap up the history, culture, and amazing food, while Chiang Mai, the second most important city in Thailand, gives access to nature, beautiful temples, ancient ruins, and more incredible things to eat.
+Bangkok and Chiang Mai are two of the most popular destinations in Thailand.
+When planning a trip to Thailand, you definitely can't skip the capital Bangkok to soak up the history, culture, and amazing food, while Chiang Mai, the second most important city in Thailand, gives access to elephant sanctuaries, beautiful temples, ancient ruins, and more incredible things to eat.

-Hanoi is a must because of the incredible, buzzing Old Quarter offering up history at every turn, while Ho Chi Minh City is Vietnam's most fashionable city, known for its amazing food but also a must-visit for everyone with an interest in history and museum due to its many museums!
+Ho Chi Minh City is Vietnam's most fashionable city, known for its amazing food, skyscrapers, and sleepless bars.
+It is also a must-visit for everyone with an interest in history due to its many museums!